Preserving Original Idea in a New Format

 This new version is also a technical exploration.
 Like the fine press edition, I’ve used Isolation to explore what is possible with a radically different print medium: print-on-demand.
 The book is digitally printed and bound as orders are received, eliminating the need for physical inventory.

-This also allows me the freedom to make the book available to a wide audience, through both online sales channels and, at least in theory, traditional brick & mortar bookstores—access that would not be practical for me as a new indie publisher.
+This also allows me the freedom to make the book available to a broad audience, through both online sales channels and, at least in theory, traditional brick & mortar bookstores—access that would otherwise not be practical for me as a new indie publisher.

 There are, however, tradeoffs.
 First and foremost, the size.
 While the original was an extravagant 10 x 15-inch book with a slipcase, this new version is a mere 6-1/8 x 9-3/16, albeit with a dust jacket.
 The odd size is the largest that would allow me to use the “digital cloth” option (see below).

-Images are still presented individually, although now I let the text appear on both the left and right pages along with the images (in the original they were separated, text on one page, images on another, although physically on the same sheet).
+Images are still presented individually, although I now allow the text to appear on both the left and right pages, along with the images (in the original, they were separated, with text on one page and images on another, although physically on the same sheet).
 And the images are smaller than the original photogravure prints, but larger relative to the page size.

-The cover art on the dust jacket mimics the idea of the fine press edition’s complicated inlay.
+The cover art on the dust jacket mimics the intricate inlay of the fine press edition.
 Unlike the previous edition, I added a brief description to accompany the addition of the ISBN barcode on the back of the jacket.

 Digital Cloth?